 PNI focuses on the profound consideration of values, beliefs, feelings, and perspectives through the recounting and interpretation of lived experience.
 Elements of fact, truth, evidence, opinion, and argument may be used as material for sensemaking in PNI, but they are always used from a perspective and to gain perspective.

 When we share stories with each other, we enter into an ancient social ritual that helps us to reveal our values, beliefs, and feelings in an oblique, indirect way that is (somewhat) safer than direct declaration.
 Stories also help us solve problems.
-They help us make sense of what has happened, how we feel about it, and what we can learn from it, whether we are listening to a story or telling one.
+They help us make sense of what has happened and how we feel about it, whether we are telling stories or listening to them.

 I'm Cynthia F. Kurtz.
 I'm a consultant, researcher, writer, coach, and software developer.
 I have been helping communities and organizations work with their stories since 1999.